-With 15 years of experience in all aspects of the PWC (jetski) market including training, inspections, management, safety, purchase, model design and rescue, the move into the Superyacht market in 2008 was an easy one.
+With over 15 years of experience in all aspects of the PWC (jetski) market including training, inspections, management, safety, purchase, model design and rescue, the move into the Superyacht market in 2008 was an easy one.
 Our staff are some of the most experienced in this niche sector; as a result, our advice has been sought and trusted by Captains and Chief officers worldwide from both motor and sailing yachts of all sizes.

 Superyacht watersports code of practice, jetski licence training centre set up, RYA jetski licence courses, crew RYA jetski instructor training.
 Jetski specific product sales; certified jetski lifting sling, jetski trackers, tender mooring whips, inflatable docks and personal safety equipment.
-Tender specific RYA training; RYA Powerboat level 2, Tender operator courses and watersports equipment sales; tender mooring whips, tender tracking systems, AIS.
+Tender specific RYA training; RYA Powerboat level 2 courses and watersports equipment sales; tender mooring whips, tender tracking systems, AIS.
 We can also offer advice, recommendations and suggestions.

 Our philosophy is to share ideas and information, not keep them a secret!
 If something works, let's tell people about it!
 It is remarkable how many people find a great idea but don't share it and so often we get asked and are able to suggest simple yet effective solutions based on years of experience and viewing numerous onboard set ups.
 There's plenty of free information on this website from Jetski regulations, a variety of jetski lifting and docking systems, how to prepare for your RYA inspection and more.